Peanut Butter Crunch Snack Balls

 Made with peanut butter, powdered milk, applesauce, a myriad of wholegrain, healthful cereals, they have a fabulous texture of smooth peanut butter and crunchy cereal, and of course I had to throw in some mini chocolate chips to make them even sweeter.

 The great thing about them is that even though they are quite healthful, my boys still eat them as their “treat” after meals because of the chocolate chips.
 And my husband and I love them, too!

-- 2 cups honey
+- 2 cups (680 g) honey

-- 6 cups peanut butter (creamy or crunchy)
+- 6 cups peanut butter, creamy or crunchy

 - 3 cups rice krispies

 - 1½ cups grape nuts

 - 3 cups crushed cereal, I used honey nut cheerios and Life cereal since I had it on hand

 - 1½ cups (255 g) chocolate or butterscotch chips – or substitute dried fruit